Mark your calendar for our next annual Clean the Bay Day, Saturday, June 3, 2023. Sign up for CBF emails to ensure you get the latest event updates.

 Click on a circle for information about clean up efforts at that site.

-While litter is easily prevented and can be picked up by anyone on any given morning, tackling the major unseen threats to the Bay watershed, like degrading habitat, polluted runoff, and nutrient pollution, require broad and focused support.
+While litter is easily prevented and can be picked up by anyone on any given morning, tackling the major unseen threats to the Bay watershed—like habitat loss, sediment, and nutrient pollution—require broad and focused support.
 Clean the Bay Day often performs as a gateway program through which children and adults alike embrace environmental stewardship of their waterways.
-We hope you will help us in our mission to Save the Bay by learning more about the Chesapeake Clean Water Blueprint, our best and perhaps only chance to finally restore and protect the Bay and her rivers and streams.
+We hope you will help us in our mission to save the Bay by learning more about the Chesapeake Clean Water Blueprint, our best and perhaps last chance to finally restore and protect the Bay and its rivers and streams.